pedrofern/desofs2024_M1A_1/Deliverables/logistics/README_Logistics.md

 For this aggregate we have two User Stories:

-- As a Logistics Manager I want to create a Logistics Form
+- As a Logistics Manager I want to submit a Logistics Form

 - As a logged-in user I want to list the Logistics Forms

 ## 1.2 Customer Specifications and Clarifications

-- The application should provide a user-friendly process for creating a Logistics form.
+- The application should provide a user-friendly process for submiting a Logistics form.

-- Only the Logistics Manager should have the authority to create a Form.
+- Only the Logistics Manager should have the authority to submit a Form.

 ## 1.3 Acceptance Criteria

-- A Logistic Manager should only create a form if there already exists a delivery and a truck in the system.
+- A Logistic Manager should only submit a form if there already exists a delivery and a truck in the system.

 - The position of each package in the truck must be unique.

 ## 1.4 Found out Dependencies

-- The process to create a Logistics Form depends on the authentication system so that only the Logistics Manager can perfrom this action.
+- The process to submit a Logistics Form depends on the authentication system so that only the Logistics Manager can perfrom this action.

 - The application depends on database system to store the data that is created.

 ## 1.5 Input and Output Data

-1. Creating a Logistics Form
+1. Submiting a Logistics Form
     - The input data includes the identification of a delivery, the identification of a truck, the time that takes to load the truck, the time that it takes to unload the truck and the position that each package takes in the truck.
-    - The output data includes a success message in case of sucessful creation of a form and an insucess messsage in case of failed creation.
+    - The output data includes a success message in case of sucessful submition of a form and an insucess messsage in case of failed submition.
 2. Listing Logistics Forms
     - The input data may include the identification of the form.
     - The output data includes the data of the Logistics Forms.

 ## 1.6 System Sequence Diagram (SSD)

-- Creating a Logistics Form
+- Submiting a Logistics Form

 ![SSD1](./ssd1.png)